-We regularly recommend travel insurance any trip to Ecuador.
+We regularly recommend travel insurance on any trip to Ecuador.
 But for this rugged and remote voyage down the Napo River, travel insurance is an absolute must.
 Should there be some crazy emergency way out in the middle of the Napo River, you’ll be most ultra-thankful that your travel insurance has covered emergency evacuation.
 It could save your life.

-Travel insurance helps to mitigate such risk.
+Travel insurance helps to mitigate such risks.
 Don’t depart down the Napo River without it.
 We use World Nomads, which includes emergency evac in their coverage.
 They’re also one of the few travel insurance providers that will allow you to purchase travel insurance while in the middle of a trip.
 So even if you’re reading this from Ecuador, there’s still time to buy a plan.
 It only takes a minute to get a quick quote.